uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Changed: Added DESC as an option to nggTags::find_images_for_tags()
 * Fixed:   Fixed useage of parse_str for PHP 7 (thanks Bodo Graumann)
 * Fixed:   Made transients manager flush only expired transients
-* Fixed:   Compatibility with Spider Calendar
+* Fixed:   Gallery plugin compatibility with Spider Calendar
 * Fixed:   Problem with validation code of DataMapper Models
 * Fixed:   Convert script/style urls to arrays in the lightbox installer